cirrith/Recipes/Recipes/Sauces/Alfredo Sauce.md

 3. Add garlic and cheese and whisk quickly, heating through.

-4. Stir in parsley and serve
+4. Stir in parsley and serve.

 ## Notes